About me

 I love the pursuit and discovery of the profound.

 I’m a highly adaptable marketer and entrepreneur seeking profound states of being.
-I’ve worked in TV journalism, film, overseas ventures, art projects, technology and startups.
-I tend to work on interesting things!
-I’m into consciousness, altered states, robotics, deep space and music.
+I’ve worked in TV journalism, film, technology, beverages, overseas ventures and startups.
+My interests include consciousness, altered states, robotics and music.

-I’m presently a part-time marketing director for Nirvanic Consciousness Technologies, a Vancouver startup undertaking novel-in-the-world science into the physics of consciousness, using quantum computers and robotics.
+I’m presently the part-time marketing director for Nirvanic Consciousness Technologies, a Vancouver startup undertaking novel-in-the-world science into the physics of consciousness, using quantum computers and robotics.

 Together with my partner, I also run, Make It Profound, a founder agency that provides business coaching and creative services to profound enterprises.